Ramya NSK

-Ramya NSK is an Indian playback singer, who has predominantly sung for Tamil language and films.
-Apart from her work as a singer, she is recognised for being the granddaughter of comedian N. S. Krishnan and actress T. A. Mathuram.
+Ramya NSK is an Indian playback singer, who has predominantly sung for Tamil, Telugu and Kannada films.
+Apart from her work as a singer, she participated as a contestant in Bigg Boss 2.
+She is the granddaughter of comedian N. S. Krishnan and actress T. A. Mathuram.

 Career

 Ramya graduated in Visual Communication from Women's Christian College and later joined the radio station, Radio City.
 She was posted in Chennai where she worked for the firm as a music manager for five years.
 Along with Carnatic music, she trained in contemporary style music with the Emmanuel Methodist Church choir for a period of eight years.
 She also acted in the movie Tharai Thappattai.

 Having sung over 400 songs for Indian films, Ramya is best known for the song "Satru Munbu" from Gautham Vasudev Menon's Neethaane En Ponvasantham, which had music composed by Ilaiyaraaja.
 For the song, she received the Best Female Playback Singer award for Tamil cinema during the Filmfare Awards ceremony in 2013.
 She later also won a similar prize at the Vijay Awards during the same year.